Music of Genshin Impact: Mondstadt

+The Wind and The Star Traveler

-The first original soundtrack album to be produced for Genshin Impact was The Wind and The Star Traveler (Note: also known in French as Le Vent et les Enfants des étoiles, lit.
-The Wind and the Children of the Stars) (风与异乡人), which got released on 19 June 2020.
-All fifteen soundtracks in the album were composed by Yu-Peng Chen.
+The first original soundtrack album to be produced for Genshin Impact was The Wind and The Star Traveler (风与异乡人), which got released on June 19, 2020.
+All fifteen soundtracks in the album were composed by Chen Yupeng.
 The next soundtrack album, City of Winds and Idylls (风与牧歌之城), is dedicated to the Mondstadt Chapter and commemorates the release of Genshin Impact.
-The album got released on digital music platforms on September 28, 2020, and the proper release on the official Genshin Impact YouTube channel occurred on November 2, 2020.
+The album was released on digital music platforms on September 28, 2020.
 Two tracks, "Whirl of Boreal Wind" and "Symphony of Boreal Wind", were performed by the Shanghai Symphony Orchestra.

-Vortex of Legends (漩涡、落星与冰山), the fifth Genshin Impact soundtrack album, got released on April 2, 2021.
-It featured a total of 17 tracks composed by Yu-Peng Chen of HOYO-MiX, each one an original composition for the Dragonspine area.
-The track listing was first announced on March 31, 2021, on Chinese platforms.
-The soundtrack was recorded with the International Master Philharmonic Orchestra (国际首席爱乐乐团) at the Jintian Recording Studio (金田录音棚).
+Vortex of Legends (漩涡、落星与冰山), the fifth Genshin Impact soundtrack album, was released on April 2, 2021.
+It featured a total of 17 tracks composed by Chen Yupeng of Hoyo-Mix, each one an original composition for the Dragonspine area.

-Liyue soundtrack
+Liyue

-When we previously recorded with the London Philharmonic Orchestra, we were in a church, giving the whole atmosphere a very solemn feeling.
-This time, we decided to record at the Shanghai Symphony Orchestra Hall where the Shanghai Symphony Orchestra usually performs.
-The musicians and the conductor were all relaxed and performed exceptionally well in this environment.
-The Chinese music performed by these Chinese traditional music players felt natural and exquisite.
-They were able to unleash fiery passion in their performance.
-I especially like this.